Chibale Zambia: types of spirit possession

 History of Moba possession

 Chibale Zambia: types of spirit possession.
 Moba possession spread over parts of Zambia around 1912/14.
 There are quite some sources.15For the Lala region, see Lambo (1945: 331) and Stefaniszyn (1964b: 158f).
 For other areas, see Doke (1927: 524 and 1931: 253-256), Marchal (1933: 154), Njungu (1959), Colson (1969: 84), Heintze (1970: 12), Haworth (1979: 9) and van Binsbergen (1979: 127, 185, 239, 302, with more references) According to these sources, initially the possessing agents were of non-human origin.
-For instance, Doke16Doke (1931:220). mentions while talking about omens and dreams.
-“Dreaming that he is always bathing in the rivers presages the possession of the man by an icinkuwaila (goblin); he will become a moba (professional dancer)”.
+For instance, Doke16Doke (1931:220). mentions, while discussing omens and dreams: “Dreaming that he is always bathing in the rivers presages the possession of the man by an icinkuwaila (goblin); he will become a moba (professional dancer)”.

 For the southern part of the Lala region in the 1930s, Stefaniszyn17Stefaniszyn (1964b: 156). also mentions them as roaming singer/dancers, just like the Ciwila mediums of that time.
 Doke (1931:254) for the Lamba area in the 1910s: “These people have a certain standing in the community on account of their skill in dancing.
 As their services are much in demand at mourning and initiation ceremonies, and as they are paid for dancing, ukuwilwa wumoba, becoming possessed as a moba, is a lucrative business.
 Not only are they known for their dancing, but they are the composers and singers of a special type of song, called inyimbo shabamoba.”